-Over the years we have reviewed some of the more popular weight loss programs available.
+Over the years, we have reviewed some of the more popular weight loss programs available.
 There are good and bad things in each of them.
-And while the reviews might have told you more about a particular program, they don't tell you how to chose a program that will work for you.
+And while the reviews might have told you more about a particular program, they don't tell you how to choose a program that will work for you.

 It's especially difficult when diet books throw out wild claims with little regard for scientific scrutiny.
 Some of these companies will say anything to get you to hand over your money.